TechLedCulture is the visibility layer. It makes invisible execution failure visible in teams.

 Actions linked to signals, chosen by the team.

-Repeatable rhythm for improvement
+Repeatable rhythm for friction reduction

 Built into normal meetings, not extra work.